Here are just a few of the reviews, testimonials and comments readers have made about WhatAllergy.com

 “I hadn’t realised just how much ignorance there is about allergies and their possible dangers, even among the medical profession.
 Congratulations on the important work you are doing.”

-“I found your article “Eat with your Eyes” very interesting.
+“I found your article “30 tips for eating out with allergies” very interesting.
 I too have a dairy allergy and have found eating out very difficult.”

 “Many thanks for your efforts and kind reply. the chocolate cake will help with the suspense and hopefully with his (Raymond that is) keen interest in gluten allergy he will be kind enough to reveal all….fingers crossed and once again many thanks carol.”